pyohamen/TIL/README.md

 # Today I Learned 👨🏻‍💻

-> Recording what I've learned to make mine and share with the world
+> Recording what I've learned

+> *We do not learn from experiences.
+We learn from reflecting on experiences* - John Dewey

 🙋‍♂️ move to my ➡️ [Algorithm](https://pyohamen.gitbook.io/algorithm/) ➡️ [Github](https://github.com/pyohamen)